Topic No. 331: Water Revenue Bond Passthroughs

 There are several specific requirements for the notice of rent increase for a Water Revenue Bond Passthrough, including the following:

 - The notice shall specify the dollar amount of the monthly passthrough, the period of time covered by the water bills that are used to calculate the passthrough and the number of months that the tenant is required to pay the passthrough.

 - The notice must include a copy of a completed Water Revenue Bond Passthrough Worksheet.

 - The notice shall explain that the passthrough is based on the issuance of Water System Improvement Revenue Bonds.

 - The notice must state that the tenant can receive a copy of the applicable water bills from the landlord upon request.

 - The notice must also state that the unit is in compliance with any applicable laws requiring water conservation devices such as the Residential Water Conservation Ordinance which is found in Chapter 12A of the San Francisco Housing Code.
-You can fax yourself a copy of Chapter 12A through our Fax Back system or find it on our website.

 In addition to these specific notice requirements, state law requires service of a thirty-day notice if the passthrough, either by itself or combined with any other rent increase in the one year period before the effective date, is no more than 10%.
 A sixty-day notice is required if the increase, either by itself or combined with any other rent increase in the one year period before the effective date, is more than 10%.
 If the rent increase notice is served by mail, the required notice period must be extended by an additional five days.